 No new applications for the program will be accepted, Sessions said.
 The administration will allow DACA recipients with a work permit set to expire before March 5, 2018, the opportunity to apply for a two-year renewal.

 The administration is giving Congress six months to come up with a fix before the federal government officially stops renewing permits for current DACA recipients.

-Democrats have been overwhelmingly united in their effort to preserve the policy, and some influential Republican lawmakers have also suggested revamping it instead of scrapping it altogether.
+Democrats have been overwhelmingly united in their effort to preserve the policy, and some influential Republican lawmakers have also suggested revamping DACA instead of scrapping it altogether.